NordicESMhub/containers/_episodes/04-hackathon.md

 - Case-6: 168 nodes, 2016 processors

 However, we only tested case-1 (48 processors) to case-4 (504 processors) on Piz Daint.

+All cases were configured to run 5 days and we kept monthly outputs so we don't write final model outputs at the end of each simulation (so we get some information about scaling and not I/Os).

 We save the generated docker containers as tarball and transfered them on Piz-Daint: